kingfoxxx/portfolioproject/financial_analysis/README.md

 ---

 Tools and Platforms Used
-- **Excel**: For organizing data, pip movement calculations, and ROI visualization.
+- Excel: For organizing data, pip movement calculations, and ROI visualization.
-- **Trading View**: For price chart analysis, pattern identification, and drawing tools.
+- Trading View: For price chart analysis, pattern identification, and drawing tools.
-- **Market Indicators**: Tools like "FX Market Sessions by Boitoki" for session evaluations.
+- Market Indicators: Tools like "FX Market Sessions by Boitoki" for session evaluations.
+- Forex Factory
+- Investing.com

 ---